Tinubu Launches Nigeria Police Force Green Initiative

 His words: “I, therefore, am delighted by this measure taken by a distinguished institution such as the Nigeria Police Force.
 Nigeria has been at the forefront of the global search for solutions to the devastations of climate change.

-“We have always known that we cannot reach the target of aligning with international climate goals and reducing greenhouse gas emissions unless each person and stakeholder live up to their obligation.
+“We have always known that we cannot reach the target of aligning with international climate goals and reducing greenhouse gas emissions unless each person and stakeholder lives up to their obligation.

 “This is the promise we made to the world at the COP 28 conference in Dubai last year.
 Alongside other nations, we reiterated the urgent need for global cooperation to implement solutions that can stop and reverse the effects of climate change.”